jp09478/MIST4610-Project1-Group2/README.md

 description XXXXXXXXXXXXXX

 #### Query 10 - Identify Popularity of Major
-On average, what is the percent of total students per major?
+*On average, what is the percent of total students per major?*

 <img width="758" alt="Screenshot 2025-03-12 at 8 27 17 PM" src="https://github.com/user-attachments/assets/b4bf7828-54f3-4713-96d0-1832c2794a12" />
 <img width="250" alt="Screenshot 2025-03-12 at 8 56 17 PM" src="https://github.com/user-attachments/assets/2c0df1e1-7817-45d6-bbf6-696ee8b332c5" />

-T his query employs built in functions and a subquery to identify the number of students and the percent of total students for each major.
+This query employs built in functions and a subquery to identify the number of students and the percent of total students for each major.
 By identifying the most popular majors, courses and instructors can more proportionally be distributed.
 For instance, the MIS and Finance majors may need class sections added in future semesters to account for the larger classes because of the popularity of the major.
-The informatio from this query could also affect hiring decisions so that more instructors are staffed to handle the number of students in the larger majors.
+While majors with lower enrollment can receive more support and resources to attract students to help to create a more balanced distribution across programs.
+Adtionally, the information from this query could also affect hiring decisions so that more instructors are staffed to handle the number of students in the larger majors.

 ## Database information: